PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 3) Mark as "pending 1"

-After clicking on it, the status of the selected messages are changed for "pending 1" and a successfull message is displayed: "Update successful"
+After clicking on it, the status of the selected messages are changed for "pending 1" and a successful message is displayed: "Update successful"

 4) Mark as "pending 2"